 Lyon Air Museum is located adjacent to the runway at John Wayne Airport in Orange County.
-The Lyon Air museum is housed in a thirty thousand square foot hanger designed to display William Lyons collection of historic aircraft.
+The Lyon Air Museum is housed in a thirty thousand square foot hanger designed to display William Lyons’s collection of historic aircraft.

 All of the aircraft have been restored and are in near new condition.
-Planes on display include a B-17 Flying Fortress which once ferried Dwight Eisenhower and Douglas MacArthur, A-2B Invader, North American B-25 and a DC_3 which dropped paratroopers on D-day.
+Planes on display include a B-17 Flying Fortress, which once ferried Dwight Eisenhower and Douglas MacArthur, A-2B Invader, North American B-25, and a DC-3 aircraft, which dropped paratroopers on D-day.

 On a brighter note, there is also an original Helms Bakery delivery truck on display.
-From the upper gallery, you get a birds eye view of the historic collection and can watch modern jet planes taking off through the huge glass doors that line the hanger.
+From the upper gallery, you get a bird’s eye view of the historical collection and can watch modern jet planes taking off through the vast glass doors that line the hanger.

-Stop by and check out this interesting Orange County destination and learn about the history of these historic war planes.
+Stop by and check out this fascinating Orange County destination and learn about the history of these historic warplanes.
 Plan on spending at least one hour exploring the museum.